Miners/MinusAPI/REST_API.markdown

 Please subscribe to our http://blog.min.us for any updates regarding our API and contact us if you have any questions.

-We have designed our API to allow you to easily create galleries and upload files programmatically.
-There are currently 7 API’s published with more to come in the near future.
-The API is open and no registration is required.

-Please subscribe to our http://blog.min.us for any updates regarding our API and contact us if you have any questions.

 CreateGallery
 ====================